-Journalist, television news anchor.
-Born August 21, 1951, in Lansing, Illinois.
-For more than three decades, Harry Smith has dedicated himself to covering all sorts of news stories, from political conventions to natural disasters.
+Journalist and television news anchor Harry Smith was born August 21, 1951, in Lansing, Illinois.
+During his long career in television, Harry Smith has dedicated himself to covering all sorts of news stories, from political conventions to natural disasters.
 He developed an interest in broadcasting at an early age.
 "My mother tells this story that I came home one time when I was 4 or 5, stood on a chair and demanded to be heard," Smith told People magazine.
 The youngest of eight children, he attended Central College in Pella, Iowa, on a football scholarship.

 During his career, Smith has conducted interviews with a wide range of international and national leaders, including one-on-ones with former presidents Clinton, Bush, Ford, Carter and Nixon, former British prime minister Margaret Thatcher, as well as leading figures from the fields of literature, performing arts, science, education, film, television, and theater.

-Smith has reported on the major news stories of our time, including disasters both natural and man-made, from the Persian Gulf War to the war in Bosnia to the horrific floods of the Midwest, filing stories from Jerusalem, Paris, London, Madrid, Prague, Cairo, Italy, Moscow and Tokyo, to Hungary, Poland, and Jordan, as well as anchoring and reporting on the Olympics in 1992 and 1994.
+Smith reported on the many major news stories, including disasters both natural and man-made, from the Persian Gulf War to the war in Bosnia to the horrific floods of the Midwest, filing stories from Jerusalem, Paris, London, Madrid, Prague, Cairo, Italy, Moscow and Tokyo, to Hungary, Poland, and Jordan, as well as anchoring and reporting on the Olympics in 1992 and 1994.

 Smith is married to Andrea Joyce, a sports reporter.
 They have two sons and live in New York City.